jemberton/snippets/Obsidian Test Note.md

 ## Nesting Callouts

-All Callouts can be nested within another.
+All Callouts can be nested within another (most elements in Obsidian can be nested).

 > [!info]
 > Here is an `info` callout with a nested callout.